Released in the UK SEPTEMBER 2010

 978-1-84550-607-0 • £6.99 $11.99

 BIC – HRC/BSN/JST

 What does it mean to belong to God's family?
 Consider the gospel of Luke which introduces us to Jesus the most important man who ever lived.
 This book demonstrates that encountering Jesus is a matter of urgency for all people everywhere.

-Peter Dickson is the minister at Trinity Church, Aberdeen.
-He previously served as minister at High Church, Hilton in Aberdeen.
+Peter Dickson is the Regional Team Leader in Scotland for UCCF: The Christian Unions.
+He previously served as minister at Trinity Church, and High Church, Hilton in Aberdeen.
 He grew up in Edinburgh and St. Andrews and became a Christian through the witness of Scripture Union camps.
 He is married to Eleanor, who comes from Inverness, and they have two children, Esther and Jamie.